Vikings' Everson Griffen swerves to avoid deer, suffers concussion in car accident

 Linebacker Eric Kendricks (quadriceps) was listed as questionable but should play, Zimmer said.

+According to a news release from the Minnetrista Public Safety Department, Griffen was involved in a single vehicle crash off County Road 44 there at 6:30 a.m.
+Thursday.
+Responding officers found him walking outside the vehicle, which Griffen said had swerved off the road to miss a deer and crashed into a tree.
+Griffen, who was alone, was treated for minor injuries by paramedics at the scene; his vehicle sustained front and side damage.

-Griffen, who suffered a concussion in the accident, had one pressure and a near sack while playing 28 snaps in last week's loss at Cincinnati.
-His absence will mean more snaps for fellow backup Stephen Weatherly, who has been praised by coaches this week.
-Weatherly had three tackles in only 17 snaps against the Bengals.
+The defensive end, who re-signed with the Vikings last month and was expected to be a situational pass rusher, had one pressure and a near sack while playing 28 snaps in last week's loss at Cincinnati.

+Griffen's absence will mean more snaps behind starter D.J.
+Wonnum for Stephen Weatherly, who has been praised by coaches this week.
+He had three tackles in only 17 snaps against the Bengals.

 "Last week, I thought he played well," Zimmer said.
 "Played with physicality.
 I thought he did some good things."

+Barr will be missing his 16th consecutive game.
+He suffered a torn pectoral muscle in Week 2 a year ago, but has recently been dealing with a lingering knee injury.

 Typically, Barr would be assigned to spy a mobile quarterback such as Arizona's Kyler Murray.
-Asked what they'll do this weekend, Zimmer said, "We'll have different people" do it.
+Asked what the Vikings will do this weekend, Zimmer said, "We'll have different people" do it.

-Barr will be missing his 16th consecutive game.
-He suffered a torn pectoral muscle in Week 2 a year ago.

 Kendricks didn't appear on the injury report until Thursday.
-Asked if he suffered the injury in practice or if this was a lingering issue from last week's game, Zimmer said, "No." Then he paused, chuckled and said, "He just got a tweak."
+Asked if he suffered the injury in practice or if this was a problem from last week's game, Zimmer said, "No." Then he paused, chuckled and said, "He just got a tweak."

 Zimmer has been using the word "tweak" as a punch line because of the grief he's taken the past year for using that term to describe the neck injury that eventually cost defensive end Danielle Hunter the entire 2020 season.